mhausenblas/hadoop-data-ingestion/README.md

 following:

 * A [CSV file](http://tools.ietf.org/html/rfc4180) in the local filesystem
-* One or more tables in a relational database such as PostgreSQL or MySQL
 * Some kind of [constraint device](http://www.internet-of-things.eu/) such as a temperature sensor
 * Application log files, for example from a [Web server](http://httpd.apache.org/docs/2.0/logs.html)
-* Social media stream such as the [Twitter firehose](https://dev.twitter.com/docs/streaming-apis)
+* Social media streams, such as the [Twitter firehose](https://dev.twitter.com/docs/streaming-apis)
+* One or more tables in a relational database such as PostgreSQL or MySQL
 * The Hadoop filesystem HDFS

 The `sink` in the context of this note is any system that offers